LibraryCarpentry/lc-git/_episodes/02-getting-started.md

 ### Creating a repository

 A git **repository** is a data structure used to track changes to a set of project files over time.
-Repositories are stored within the same directory as these project files, in a hidden subdirectory called `.git`.
-We can create a new git repository by either using the GitHub interface, or via the command line.
+Repositories are stored within the same directory as these project files, in a hidden file called `.git`.
+We can create a new git repository either by using GitHub's web interface, or via the command line.
 Let's use the command line to create a git repository for the experiments that we're going to do today.

 First, we will create a new directory for our project and enter that directory.